Heart Rate Myths Debunked

-Do keep in mind that palpitations from heart attack or failure is possible.
+Do keep in mind that palpitations from a heart attack or failure are possible.
 This usually crops up with pain, tightness, dizziness, and trouble breathing.
 But it isn’t the only cause, so pay attention to all the symptoms.

 4. Normal Heart Rate Means Normal Blood Pressure

 Your heart rate measures the number of times your heart beats in a minute, while your blood pressure measures the force of circulating blood in your vessels.
 They’re two completely separate measurements.

 It’s certainly possible for them to change at the same time.
 For example, exercising will increase both.
 But it’s also possible for your heart to pump faster without your blood vessels changing much.
 You can have a healthy heart and weak blood vessels, and vice versa.